NGI4eu/engineroom-sentiment_analysis/README.md

      - Input: list of articles.

-     - Return: Visualization of the values of the sentiment analysis of the given articles.
+     - Output: Visualization of the values of the sentiment analysis of the given articles.

      ![alt text](https://github.com/NGI4eu/engineroom-sentiment_analysis/blob/master/images/visualization_sentiments.png)